joeflack4/joe-utils/README.md

 # Joefuncs
-A collection of reusable Python3 functions by Joe Flack.
+A collection of reusable Python3 utilities by Joe Flack.